MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-app.md

 ## Sales analytics for daily sales work

 For people working with sales on a daily basis, the focus is on handling day-to-day sales tasks with greater accuracy and efficiency.
-TODO

 To fit this category, you might have a job title such as
 - Account Manager